 I researched various nuances of the word attentive.

 Being alert.
 Observant.
 Paying close attention.
 Undistracted.

 That all shakes out to having a focal point and remaining focused.

 My friend Rachel understands the value of choosing a focal point.
 As a photographer, she carefully adjusts her camera lens to capture a core image for each photo.
 Will she capture the scarred trunk of the maple as the center of attention?
 The green garnishing on the branches?
 Or will the focal point go to the caterpillar lunching on a leaf?

 The lens setting Rachel chooses can cause all but the focal image to fade into the background.
 The background images still exist, but aren’t commanding all the attention and draining energy from the main focus.

-Attentive may not be the word you chose for 2018, if choosing a word is even one of your spiritual practices, but paying attention to our focal point is essential if we wish to live life as Jesus followers.Attentive may not be your focus word for 2018, but paying attention to our focal point is essential… Click To Tweet
+Attentive may not be the word you chose for 2018, if choosing a word is even one of your spiritual practices, but paying attention to our focal point is essential if we wish to live life as Jesus followers.Attentive may not be your focus word for 2018, but paying attention to our focal point is essential for all intentional Jesus followers.
+Click To Tweet

 We all choose a focal point for our lives.
 We all place someone or something at the center.
 Even if we do so as a default.
 Without intention.

 After considering the dictionary descriptions, my next step was to see what the Scripture had to say about paying close attention.